Home » DIY » Painting » Vintage Black Nightstands | Perfect Black Finish to match Passages bed

-So, you buy a new bed, but you want to make your nightstands match your Passages vintage black bed.
+So, you buy a new bed, but you want to make your nightstands match your Passage’s vintage black bed.
 This is what a friend was going through.
-She didn’t want to drop the extra money to buy vintage black nightstands.
-She asked me if I could make her old ones match her new bed.
-Yes, I can do that I responded.
+She didn’t want to spend the extra money to buy vintage black nightstands, so she asked me if I could make her old ones match her new bed.
+Yes, I can do that, I responded.

 The old nightstands were in decent shape, and they would be the perfect choice to turn into vintage black nightstands to match the Passages bed.
 Let’s see how it all comes together because this pair of nightstands will be transformed right before your eyes!